DeathPoem/little_cave_local_files/bin/SmallTopic/designZbs.md

 (3.1) A: eventually consistency

-(4) Q: write happens concurrently with read-repair
+(4) Q: write happens concurrently with stale-repair

 (4.1)  write is more recent compared to stale-repair